 The Indictment appears to focus on two alleged misrepresentations concerning the use of investor funds as the basis for its GTV-related securities and wire fraud counts.
 First, the Indictment characterizes the PPM's statement that GTV planned to use the proceeds from the GTV Private Placement to "expand and strengthen the business" as a "promise."
-(Ind., \P 13(d)(ii)-(e).).
-Second, the Indictment cites to the following chart included in the PPM describing "the contemplated use of proceeds" (Id. \P 13(d)(ii)).
+(Ind., $\P$ 16(d)(ii)-(e).).
+Second, the Indictment cites to the following chart included in the PPM describing "the contemplated use of proceeds."
+(Id., $\P$ 16(d)(iii).)